Portus: Linking Alloy with SMT-based Finite Model Finding: Evaluation

 We also attempt to run existing implementations of related work (described in Section~\ref{sec:related}) on translations from Alloy to SMT solvers.
 The only existing, available implementation that we could find is \alloytosmt~\cite{Mohamed2019}, which translates Alloy to the smt2 format, but depends on the \cvcfour~\cite{Barrett2011} native input language~\cite{CVC4Native}.
 On our Benchmark Set of \numexpert\ models, \alloytosmt\ was able to translate 37 of them to an output smt2 file.
 Of these files, 33 ran without an error in \cvcfour\ with a total of 86 queries (check-sats in SMT).
 Of these queries, 11 are satisfiable, 11 are unsatisfiable, and 64 reported unknown in \cvcfour.
-There is no way to translate \cvcfour\ instances back to Alloy included in the implementation of \alloytosmt.
 We describe the differences between our work and all previous translations from Alloy to SMT solvers in Section~\ref{sec:related} (related work).
-From our empirical evaluation (described above) and our analysis of the literature, we claim that we currently have the most complete, working implementation of a translation from Alloy to an SMT solver.
+From our empirical evaluation (described above) and our analysis of the literature, we claim that we currently have the most complete working implementation of a translation from Alloy to an SMT solver.

 \resques{Is our implementation of \portus\ producing correct results?} In addition to extensive unit testing to check the correctness of \portus, we use Jazzer~\cite{Jazzer} fuzz testing repeatedly after most major changes to the code to generate well-formed Alloy abstract syntax trees and we fixed a number of bugs that were found by this technique.
 Jazzer can generate a different set of tests in every iteration.